 Make Valentine’s necklaces with cut straws and heart beads.
-Students (or teachers) cut the straws and lace items on the string to create their necklace.
+Students (or teachers) cut the straws and lace items on the string to create their necklaces.
 Lacing develops hand eye coordinator and strengthens pencil grasp.

-When you think of Valentine’s Day, you think of candy hearts.
+When you think of Valentine’s Day, you think of candy hearts!
 So I made this candy heart pattern FREEBIE for you!
 There are paper hearts included too if you don’t like using food for games.
 Students practice extending and creating AB, ABC, AAB, and ABB patterns.

 Go grab the candy heart freebie HERE.